KassoumHabibou/sustainable-eci-simulator/README.md

 # ECI Optimization — CO2 & Employment Extension (complete simulation)

 Extension of **Stojkoski & Hidalgo, "Optimizing Economic Complexity"**.
-The forecast model (paper Eq.
-2) and the 0-1 integer optimization (the LP) are the **authors' code, unchanged**.
-The extension enters only through the growth regression (paper Eq.
-3), which is augmented with CO2-emissions growth and the unemployment rate.
-Inverting the two regressions at the same 3.5 % growth target produces two different ECI targets, and therefore two different optimal specialization portfolios.

 ## Folder layout